gchudnov/jaxzilla/src/main/java/README.md

 ## JsonDriver

-Json Parser is built with [JavaCC](https://javacc.github.io/javacc/), a parser generator for use with Java applications.
+Json Parser is built with [JavaCC](https://javacc.github.io/javacc/), a parser generator for Java applications.

-Building parser driver with [JavaCC](https://javacc.github.io/javacc/)

 ## Installation